GaylouM/SeaWars/README.md

  "numberOfGame": "",
 }

+*saveProfile
+**Path: 'seawars/v2/saveProfile'
+**Method: POST
+**Parameters: displayName
+**Returns: ProfileForm with current profile state.
+**Description: Change user displayName, commit it in the datastore and return updated informations about the him.

 * seawars.createTwoplayersGame : Takes as input a board setup and a board size and add a game instance to the datastore with a set of ship for the first player.
 If no input data are provided default data are taken.
 {
  "boardSetup": [""],